mpetroff/pannellum/doc/json-config-parameters.md

 [0, 1] as its only argument and return a number [0, 1].

+### `escapeHTML` (boolean)

+When true, HTML is escaped from configuration strings to help mitigate possible DOM XSS attacks.
+This is always `true` when using the standalone viewer since the configuration is provided via the URL; it defaults to `false` but can be set to `true` when using the API.

 ### `hotSpots` (array)

 This specifies an array of hot spots that can be links to other scenes,